Check out my custom vibration dampener

 Ease of Use

-Although tennis elbow braces aren’t overly challenging to use, they present some difficulties for individuals to achieve the proper placement.
+Although elbow braces aren’t overly challenging to use, they present some difficulties for individuals to achieve the proper placement.

 Furthermore, elbow braces are more likely to slide on an individual’s arm during an activity such as tennis while sleeves stay in place.